ddsky/spoonacular-api-clients/android/docs/DefaultApi.md

 BigDecimal maxSugar = 100; // BigDecimal | The maximum amount of sugar in grams the recipe can have.
 BigDecimal minZinc = 0; // BigDecimal | The minimum amount of zinc in milligrams the recipe must have.
 BigDecimal maxZinc = 100; // BigDecimal | The maximum amount of zinc in milligrams the recipe can have.
-BigDecimal offset = 0; // BigDecimal | The offset number for paging (between 0 and 990).
+BigDecimal offset = 0; // BigDecimal | The number of results to skip (between 0 and 900).
 BigDecimal number = 10; // BigDecimal | The number of expected results (between 1 and 100).
 Boolean random = false; // Boolean | If true, every request will give you a random set of recipes within the requested limits.
 Boolean limitLicense = true; // Boolean | Whether the recipes should have an open license that allows display with proper attribution.